INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-Before using INSIGHT for pathobiological discovery, we first assessed its alignment with established biology.
-For this, we generated patch-level risk attributions and corresponding whole-slide heatmaps highlighting high- and low-risk regions.
-A consultant pathologist reviewed representative patches from PETACC-3 (Fig.~\ref{fig:histomorph_correlates}i and Extended Fig.~\ref{fig:high_low_patches}), together with three randomly selected WSIs spanning low-, intermediate-, and high-risk patients.
+Before using INSIGHT for pathobiological discovery, we first assessed its alignment with tumour biology, providing an important form of biological validation.
+For this, we generated patch-level risk attributions and corresponding WSI heatmaps highlighting high- and low-risk regions.
+A consultant pathologist reviewed representative PETACC-3 patches (Fig.~\ref{fig:histomorph_correlates}i and Extended Fig.~\ref{fig:high_low_patches}), together with three randomly selected WSIs spanning low-, intermediate-, and high-risk patients.
 This qualitative assessment confirmed low-risk regions were characterised by well-formed glands, higher epithelium-to-stroma ratios, whereas high-risk regions showed increased stromal content, poorer differentiation, and nuclear atypia.